A text equivalent for every non-text element shall be provided (e.g., via "alt", "longdesc", or in element content).

 All components within AEM that contain the image upload utility will have access to add an image map to that particular image.
 This utility contains an input field to allow the user to enter alternative text for the image.
 All image maps are client-side within AEM.
 No server-side image maps are being used within the site.

-Client-side image maps shall be provided instead of server-side image maps except where the regions cannot be defined with an available geometric shape.
+Client-side image maps, rather than server side, shall be provided except where the regions cannot be defined with an available geometric shape.

 No server-side image maps are being used on the site.
 Only client-side image maps are being used.